AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Returns a comma-separated list of all commands supported by the current firmware
+Returns a comma-separated list of all commands supported by the current firmware.

 **Syntax:** `help`<br>
 *101:OK WITH TEXT<br>